This site is protected by reCAPTCHA and the Google

 In 2021, CP launched an effort to acquire and merge with Kansas City Southern.
 As of first-quarter 2022, the STB continued to review their merger application and expected to issue a decision on the marriage by late 2022.

 The company employs 16,100 people.
-Its executives include Keith Creel, president and chief executive officer; Nadeem Velani, executive vice president and chief financial officer; Robert Johnson, executive vice president of operations; Jeffrey Ellis, chief legal officer and corporate secretary; Laird Pitz, senior vice president and chief risk officer; Scott MacDonald, senior vice president of operations (system); Mark Redd, senior vice president of operations (western region); Tony Marquis, senior vice president of operations (eastern region); and John Brooks, senior vice president and chief marketing officer.
+Its executives include Keith Creel, president and chief executive officer; Nadeem Velani, executive vice president and chief financial officer; Mark Redd, executive vice president of operations; John Brooks, executive vice president and chief commercial officer; Jeffrey Ellis, chief legal officer and corporate secretary; Laird Pitz, senior vice president and chief risk officer; Justin Meyer, senior vice president of engineering and mechanical; James Clements, senior vice president of strategic planning and technology transformation; Tracy Miller, senior vice president of operations (southern and eastern regions); and Greg Squires, senior vice president of operations (western region).
 Creel was the 2014 recipient of Progressive Railroading's Railroad Innovator of the Year Award.